danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 NOTE TO RFC EDITOR - Please remove this "Changes" section prior to publication.
 Thank you.

+* Revision -02 added text to the resolver section about an example where resolver software did not correctly follow RFC 4035 and treat packets with unknown algorithms as unsigned.
+The markdown source of this I-D was also migrated to the markdown syntax favored by the 'mmark' tool.
 * Revision -01 adds text about authoritative servers needing an update if the algorithm is for NSEC/NSEC3.
 Also expands acknowledgements.